umass-cs-377/377-lab-pagewalk/README.md

 ## Purpose

-This exercise is designed to cover various aspects of memory in C/C++: the `malloc` and `free` functions, pointers, and how to manipulate memory.
-Please make sure that all of your answers to questions in these exercises come from work done on the Edlab environment – otherwise, they may be inconsistent results and will not receive points.
-Please read through this document and follow the instructions.
-After you do that, visit Gradescope and complete the questions associated with this exercise by the assigned due date.
+This exercise is designed to cover how to perform a page walk.

 ## Setup